Virginia got rid of the popcorn on every ceiling in her house— about 2000 square feet of ceilings—with this plaster method.

 Before You Start

-Not all popcorn may work: Covering a popcorn ceiling with plaster may not work on every popcorn ceiling.
+Not a Project for Every Popcorn Ceiling: Sometimes, another method may be better.
+If your popcorn comes off easily, this method may be a disaster.
 Before you attempt to do a whole room, I recommend starting in an inconspicuous place, like a closet.
 I did a section in our garage first, then a small bathroom.

 Do a test: I let the whole thing dry for a week and then painted it.
 I was worried the plaster might fall off, so I waited several months, letting the bathroom get plenty of use and humidity before I started doing the other ceilings in the house.